Study the contributions of S, P, and D-wave resonances to the quasi-two-body decays $B^{0}_{s} \rightarrow \psi(3686,3770)K\pi$ in perturbative QCD approach: Introduction

 \section{Introduction}

-The study of the three-body decays of B mesons is helpful to examine the standard model(SM) and reveal abundant QCD dynamics mechanism.
-Because the three-body decays of B mesons involve contributions from both resonance and non-resonance, the calculation of it is more difficult and complex than that of the two-body decays.
-As mentioned in Ref.~\cite{760940062007}, there is mutual interference between the resonant state and non-resonant state, so it is hard to calculate them separately.
-Based on the symmetry principle and the factorization theorem, many theoretical models for calculating three-body decay have been developed.
-In this paper, we adopted the widely used perturbative QCD (pQCD) factorization approach~\cite{980130042008,970340332018,771992017,890740312014}.
-The rare color-suppressed phenomenon exists in the process of $B^{0}_{s}$ meson decays into a kaon-pion pair and charmonium, so it is meaningful to study decays $B^{0}_{s}\rightarrow \psi(2S,1D)\emph{K}\pi$.
-In the past few years, the significant advance has been made in the research on the generation mechanism of the heavy quarkonium~\cite{753112015}.
-LHCb Collaboration has also detected the decay $B^{0}_{s}\rightarrow \psi(2S)\emph{K}^{-}\pi^{+}$~\cite{7474842015}, and found that the main source of decay rate is $\overline{\emph{K}}^{*}(892)^{0}$.
-These progresses allow us to reliably calculate and test the decays $B^{0}_{s}\rightarrow \psi(2S,1D)\emph{K}\pi$.
-In this work, we will take into account the contributions of the five resonances $\overline{\emph{K}}^{*}_{0}(1430)^{0}$, $\overline{\emph{K}}^{*}(892)^{0}$, $\overline{\emph{K}}^{*}(1410)^{0}$, $\overline{\emph{K}}^{*}(1680)^{0}$, and $\overline{\emph{K}}^{*}_{2}(1430)^{0}$ , respectively.
+In recent years, studies on B-meson decays have attracted increasing attention since they enable the testing of the standard model (SM) and enrich the field of quantum chromodynamics (QCD).
+The three-body decays of the B meson involve resonant as well as for non-resonant contributions.
+Thus their calculations are more complicated than those for two-body decays.
+There are mutual interferences between the resonant and non-resonant states, and thus it is difficult to calculate them separately~\cite{760940062007}.
+Based on the symmetry principles and the factorization theorems, a few theoretical models for calculating the three-body decay have been developed.
+In this study, we have adopted the widely used perturbative QCD (pQCD) factorization approach~\cite{980130042018,970340332018,771992017,890740312014}.
+The color-suppressed phenomenon occurs when a $B^{0}_{s}$ meson decays into a kaon-pion pair and a charmonium.
+Thus, it is meaningful to study the $B^{0}_{s}\rightarrow \psi(2S,1D)\emph{K}\pi$ decays.
+Recently, significant advances have been made in the research on heavy quarkonium generation mechanism~\cite{753112015}.
+The LHCb collaboration has detected the $B^{0}_{s}\rightarrow \psi(2S)\emph{K}^{-}\pi^{+}$ decay~\cite{7474842015} and found that the main source of the decay branching ratio is the $\overline{\emph{K}}^{*}(892)^{0}$ resonance.
+These advances have allowed us to reliably calculate and test the $B^{0}_{s}\rightarrow \psi(2S,1D)\emph{K}\pi$ decays.